-No one really knows how to use a crystal ball to predict the future, but by comparing past trends with the status quo, it is possible to project possible directions where trends might take us.
-The 1960’s TV series The Jetsons got some things right, but others humorously wrong (like the wide-spread use of the flying car).
+No one knows how to use a crystal ball to predict the future, but by comparing past trends with the status quo, we can't direct where trends might take us.
+The 1960s TV series The Jetsons got some things right but others humorously wrong (like the widespread use of the flying car).

-As discussed in our recent blog, there has been historic consistency in courtroom layout and design.
+As discussed in our recent blog, there has been historical consistency in courtroom layout and design.
 Does this suggest the need to continue traditional courtroom forms and functions?
-Based on the changes observed over the past decade, is it possible that technology will allow future courtroom layouts to significantly depart from historic norms?
+Based on the changes observed over the past decade, can technology allow future courtroom layouts to depart from historic norms significantly?

-Today, we use electronic case management and on-line research materials in lieu of paper files.
-The case data and research is available to judges and clerks at the stroke of a computer key for display on their computer monitors to reference during a trial.
+Today, we use electronic case management and online research materials instead of paper files.
+The case data and research are available to judges and clerks at the stroke of a computer key for display on their computer monitors to reference during a trial.

 Evidence can also be presented digitally during a trial for review by the judge and jurors.
-Witness testimony can be videotaped and similarly presented on monitors in lieu of in-person appearances.
+Witness testimony can be videotaped and similarly presented on monitors instead of in-person appearances.

 These practices have led to a need for retrofitting the furniture components in many older courtrooms to accept the new technology.